Tea: A recipe for relaxation, recovery and reflectionJul.28.2015

-Amidst the hustle and bustle, everyone could use a gentle reminder for how to deeply relax.
-Tealeaves ICON Karen Ray, Director of Spas at Auberge Resorts, offers a guide on how to take time not for others, but for yourself:
+Amidst the hustle and bustle, everyone could use a gentle reminder for how to achieve deep relaxation.
+TEALEAVES ICON Karen Ray, Director of Spas at Auberge Resorts, offers a guide on how to take time not for others, but for yourself:

 “Greet the day with a yoga class– stretch, move, challenge yourself, use your breath to guide your movement.